twosixlabs/armory/README.md

 Armory will provide several scenarios for various data modalities and threat models.
 More information will be added

+# FAQs
+Please see the [frequently asked questions](docs/faqs.md) documentation for more information on:
+* Datasets returning NumPy arrays
+* Access to underlying models from wrapped classifiers.

 # Contributing
 Armory is an open source project and as such we welcome contributions!
 Please refer to our [contribution docs](docs/contributing.md) for how to get started.